Staci082/Pictionary/README.md

-# Online Multiplayer Pictionary Game
+# Doodle Martians

-Welcome to this Online Multiplayer Pictionary Game, "Cosmic Doodles", a fun and interactive online game where players can draw, guess, and have a great time together.
+Welcome to this Online Multiplayer Pictionary Game, "Doodle Martians", a fun and interactive online game where players can draw, guess, and have a great time together.
 This project is built using the MERN stack (MongoDB, Express.js, React, Node.js), TypeScript, and utilizes the power of socket.io for real-time communication.

 !
-You can play the game [here](https://cosmic-doodles.vercel.app/)
+You can play the game [here](https://doodle-martians.vercel.app/)

 ## Table of Contents